 - Upload Images, Videos, and Documents To make the app experience more versatile and fun, users can upload all forms of media.
 Use videos to teach your employees new skills, or share pictures to give the app more social appeal.

 - Multi-language Support for Content Plugins Having an international team means having multiple languages with which to to contend.
 Our app supports content in more than forty languages, and the interface adjusts to the language used on the device on which the app is displayed.

 - Forms Checklists, directories, reports, and financial documents will find a new home in the Staffbase app.
 Store all your important forms on one platform and save valuable time otherwise spent searching.

 - Custom Plugins Along with our long list of standard features, your development team can design their own custom plugins to compliment our set of API’s.

 c) Off-the-Shelf Software Isn't Compatible with Other Programs

 Most companies have existing software that will need to be compatible with their employee app.
-Because SharePoint is by far the most requested source, we've built a standard SharePoint connection that will work with SharePoint 2013 and SharePoint online.
+Because SharePoint is by far the most requested source, we've built a standard SharePoint connection that will work with SharePoint Online and SharePoint on-premises.
 In addition, we have have add-ons for your Active Directories, and REST APIs for custom integration of existing content and integration of user directories.
-We're as compatible as a lego set.

 The Staffbase Employee Experience Platform is built for businesses, and no two businesses are alike.
 We get that.
 That’s why we've built customization and extensibility into the core of our product.
 Your app will be all yours, even if you didn't build it from scratch.